zw3rk/mobile-core-log/LOG.md

 ninja: build stopped: subcommand failed.
 ```

-3:58 We are apparently missing libiconv (again…; we were missing that on iOS as well).
+3:58 We are apparently missing libiconv (again...; we were missing that on iOS as well).
 But a bunch of stdout and other symbols are missing?

 4:02 I guess we might have to explicilty link libc  (in androids case this is bionic).